rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  (or a pool of miners).
-For example, a modern ASIC might use a session difficulty of 65,536 and generate valid share files every few seconds.
+For example, a modern ASIC might use a session difficulty of 65,536 and generate valid shares every few seconds.

 A share is simply a block
  that meets the session difficulty